-The Coronavirus Business Interruption Loan Scheme will remain open for applications until the end of November 2020.
+The Coronavirus Business Interruption Loan Scheme has been extended and will remain open for applications until the end of January 2021.
 CBILS lenders will also have the ability to extend the length of loans from a maximum of six years to 10 years.
 The scheme helps viable businesses with a turnover of up to £45m to access government-backed finance of up to £5 million.

 Innovate UK’s grants and loans scheme – focused on supporting small and medium sized enterprises focused on research and development.